Carlos Lehder: Early activities and prison

-Lehder started out selling stolen cars and marijuana, as well as smuggling stolen cars between the U.S. and Canada.
+Lehder dropped out of school to devote himself to reading books by authors such as Niccolò Machiavelli and Hermann Hesse, while maintaining admiration for Adolf Hitler's Mein Kampf.

+Lehder started out selling stolen cars and smuggling them to Colombia, where the vehicles arrived in Medellín, avoiding all customs, and were then trafficked by Lehder's brother.
+At the age of 24, Lehder took aviation classes, becoming an expert pilot who would know several air routes, which served as the basis for his growing criminal career, which began with small-quantity marijuana trafficking between the United States and Canada.
 While serving a sentence for car theft in federal prison in Danbury, Connecticut, Lehder decided that, upon his release, he would take advantage of the burgeoning market for cocaine in the United States.
-To that end, he enlisted his prison bunkmate, former marijuana dealer George Jung, as a future partner.
+To that goal, he enlisted his prison bunkmate, former marijuana dealer George Jung, as a future partner.
 Jung had experience flying marijuana to the U.S. from Mexico in small aircraft, staying below radar level, and landing on dry lake beds.
 Inspired by the idea, Lehder decided to apply the principle to cocaine transport and formed a partnership with Jung.
 While in prison, Lehder set out to learn as much information as possible that could be useful to him in the cocaine business.
 He would sometimes even spend hours questioning fellow inmates about money laundering and smuggling.
 Jung allegedly said that Lehder kept countless files and constantly took notes.
 Lehder's ultimate scheme was to revolutionize the cocaine trade by transporting the drug to the United States using small aircraft.